Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 How long does royal icing take to set?

-Do not be tempted to start stacking them up yet.... they will need a couple of hours for them to set properly.
+Do not be tempted to start stacking them up yet.... they will need a couple of hours to set properly.

 How to store Iced Christmas biscuits?

-Once the royal icing on the Christmas Biscuits is definitely all dry you can store them stacked on top of each other in a biscuit tin or other airtight container, or in zip lock bags
+Once the royal icing on the Christmas Biscuits is all dry, you can store them stacked on top of each other in a biscuit tin or other airtight container or in zip-lock bags

 How long will iced biscuits keep?